tryscer/flock/Flock Wiki/Side 2 Tim.md

 ## things we want to see in side 2
 ### flock formation
+timeline:
+1. group in a car (side A)
+2. car in a caravan (side A - side B)
+3. caravan has a  goal, and is made of subgroups (cars)
+4. people can switch between cars

+How cars in the caravan communicate
+Appearance of fan clubs
+fan-clubs extending their definition, starting to embrace more action Starting to use the term flock
+FLockers create means of communicating and identify each other

+The Steam Pillars' decision to go to commercial venues, becoming exposed, leaving the under ground At this point the audience became too large: the first public appearance of the steam pillars

 ### flock examples
 gathering to do a job